 therapy or a combination of therapies, such as:

 Surgery to remove the cancer.
 The type of surgery needed depends on the

 location and extent of cervical cancer and whether you want to have

 Radiation therapy, which uses high-dose X-rays or implants in the vaginal cavity to kill cancer cells.
 It is used for certain stages of cervical cancer.
-It is often is used in combination with surgery.
+It is often used in combination with surgery.

 To learn more, see Other Treatment.

 Chemoradiation, which is a combination of chemotherapy and radiation.
 This is often used to treat both early-stage and late-stage cervical cancer.

 Chemotherapy, which uses medicines to kill cancer cells.
 Chemotherapy may be used to treat advanced cervical cancer.